Home > Destinations > Asia > Japan > Tokyo > In Depth > Social Skills

 Because of its physical isolation and the fact that it was never successfully invaded before World War II, Japan is one of the most homogeneous nations in the world.
 Almost 99% of Japan's population is Japanese, with hardly any influx of other genes into the country since the 8th century.
 The Japanese feel they belong to one huge tribe different from any other people on earth.
-A Japanese will often preface a statement or opinion with the words "We Japanese," implying that all Japanese think alike and that all people in the world can be divided into two groups, Japanese and non-Japanese.
+A Japanese person will often preface a statement or opinion with the words "We Japanese," implying that all Japanese think alike and that all people in the world can be divided into two groups, Japanese and non-Japanese.

-While in the West the recipe for a full and rewarding life seems to be that elusive attainment of "happiness," in Japan it's the satisfactory performance of duty and obligation.
+While in the West, the recipe for a full and rewarding life seems to be that elusive attainment of "happiness," in Japan, it's the satisfactory performance of duty and obligation.
 Individuality in Japan is equated with selfishness and a complete disregard for the feelings and consideration of others.
-The Japanese are instilled with a sense of duty toward the group -- whether it be family, friends, coworkers, or Japanese society as a whole.
+The Japanese are instilled with a sense of duty toward the group -- whether it be family, friends, co-workers, or Japanese society as a whole.
 In a nation as crowded as Japan, such consideration of others is essential, especially in Tokyo, where space is particularly scarce.

-Minding Your P's & Q's
+Minding Your P's and Q's

 When European merchants and missionaries began arriving in Japan almost 400 years ago, the Japanese took one look at them and immediately labeled them barbarians.
 After all, these hairy and boisterous outsiders rarely bathed and didn't know the first thing about proper etiquette and behavior.